PhoenixTales/wiki.gothicarchive.org/factions.md

 - `know how to grow grain and a few of them can even brew really good beer`

 ## Guards of New Camp
+- in the final game release known as `Mercenaries of New Camp`
 - known as `die Recken` in German version of `Sleeper's Ban`
 - protect `Alchemists of Water` and farmers living in `New Camp`